H & R Daniel: 1822-1846

 Arrangements were severed in August 1822 between Spode II and Henry Daniel who took over the former Minton China Works to establish his own business.
-Richard was formally taken on as a partner in his father’s business in 1826.
+Richard was formally taken on as a partner in his father's business in 1826.

 It seems that Daniel lost no time at going into production for himself even if only in a small way.
 He was successful in gaining a very large order from the Earl of Shrewsbury that was completed in 1827.
 This prestigious order must surely have helped his business to become firmly established.

 Evidence as to how the H & R Daniel products were received is indicated in a letter from Richard to his father.
-It appears that at this time Richard was promoting the family’s wares to the London market.
+It appears that at this time Richard was promoting the family's wares to the London market.
 Richard exhorted his father to employ some more good flower painters, as “everybody says they never saw such goods before” and that other manufacturers trade was suffering because of the impact H & R Daniel was having in the market place.

 Between 1826 and 1836 the business prospered.
 More simply decorated products followed this period.
 However 1839 saw an order for a more elaborate service for Mary Talbot (daughter of the Earl of Shrewsbury) on the occasion of her marriage.

 Henry Daniel died in 1841 at the age of 76, notebooks show that he was still experimenting with colours as late as 1840.
-Towards the end of his life Henry was at odds with Richard and Henry’s will shows this in the way his bequests were left.
+Towards the end of his life Henry was at odds with Richard and Henry's will shows this in the way his bequests were left.

 The business continued as H & R Daniel until 1846 when it ceased trading due to financial difficulties.
-In 1847 Richard was sent to a debtor’s prison.
-Michael Berthoud’s H & R Daniel, 1822-1846 quoted extensively is a must read.
+In 1847 Richard was sent to a debtors' prison.
+Michael Berthoud's H & R Daniel, 1822-1846 quoted extensively is a must read.

 It is worth noting that H & R Daniel produced porcelain, earthenware and ornamental goods.

 Discovering Daniel Wares

 This can prove almost impossible without appropriate resources.
 At the time H & R Daniel commenced their business, how would they be known?
 This was a new manufactory bursting onto the established scene when retailers at the time did not wish the public to know who the potter was for fear they would be cut out of the loop.
 This meant that items by and large would not have a factory mark; this did not apply to Daniel alone.

 Such is the case for the vast majority of H & R Daniel, the Shrewsbury service being an exception where an ornate back stamp may be seen.
 Certain other makers marks may be found but these are very rare.
 Pattern books such as the one held in the Victoria and Albert Museum, London is a further help.
-Smith and Beardmore’s Identifying Daniel Porcelain Tablewares, 2009 is another resource.
+Smith and Beardmore's Identifying Daniel Porcelain Tablewares, 2009 is another resource.
 Some items have pattern numbers often in gilt but occasionally in a predominant colour featured in the pattern and can be matched to those recorded.
 A further aid to identity may be by cup handle shapes.